GeorgeBelanger/dev_log_2019/README.md

     - [http://dnevozhai.com/](http://dnevozhai.com/) Blurr and focus based on mouse parallax.
 EVERYONE USES MOUSE PARALLAX
     - I like the gifs to move without hover, and then a popup on hover
     - [http://bellbros.com/](http://bellbros.com/) a split between a good and evil person would be sick.
     - [http://brunoimbrizi.com/](http://brunoimbrizi.com/) I like that everything stays in one view with no scrolling. with an animated background for each it would be sick.
+    - A 3d spinning image that red stapler had.
   - Need to decide what to use for the backend on my portfolio.
 It's already come down to either Next.JS or Gatsby.
     - I just found a nice tutorial on SSR vs CSR that uses Next.Js so I think that would be a good read, and potentially a good place to start.
     - I've also heard that gatsby is better suited for static sites and Next is overkill.